omics-datascience/multiomix/DEPLOYING.md

            external:
                name: 'multiomix-network'
    ```
-3. Change the Modulector and BioAPI configuration so that it does not conflict with the Multiomix configuration:
+3. The new versions of BioAPI and Modulector already come with service names suitable for integration with Multiomix.
+But **if you have any old version of those platforms**, change the Modulector and BioAPI configuration so that it does not conflict with the Multiomix configuration:
    1. Rename all the services in the Modulector and BioAPI `docker-compose.yml` files with the suffix `_modulector` and `_bioapi`. **NOTE:** do not forget to rename the `depends_on` parameters, and the database connection parameters to point to the new services names.
    2. Change the following block in the NGINX configuration files.
 In Modulector it's `config/nginx/conf.d/modulector.conf`, in BioAPI it's `/nginx/conf.d/default.conf`:
    ```